 Postgraduate (further study)

 A postgraduate qualification can be undertaken by students who have already completed an undergraduate degree or possess significant, demonstrable work experience.
 Postgraduate courses include graduate certificates, graduate diplomas, masters and PhDs, as well as specialist programs for industry professionals.

 Learn in real-life and simulated clinical settings

 At Deakin you will experience practical, hands-on learning through clinical placements where you will work alongside medical professionals in real-life scenarios.
-As part of your nursing degree, you will gain 800 hours of clinical experience (or 1600 hours with the nursing/midwifery double degree) in a variety of settings – through Deakin’s extensive medical partnership network.
+As part of your undergraduate nursing degree, you will acquire 800 hours of clinical experience (or 1600 hours with the nursing/midwifery double degree) in a variety of settings – through Deakin’s extensive medical partnership network.